Find answers to our most commonly asked questions about van leasing.

-To find out whether you’re likely to be eligible for business finance, take our quick interactive questionnaire.
+To find out whether you’re likely to be eligible for business finance, take our quick Am I Eligible for Business Leasing interactive questionnaire.

-Most funders ask for a good to excellent credit score in order to be accepted for finance.
-If you've been denied finance before, or your company is less than a year old, we may ask for further supporting information, for example:
+Most funders ask for a good to excellent credit score in order to be accepted for van leasing finance.
+If you've been denied finance before, or your company is less than two years old, the funder may ask to see further supporting information, for example:

 If you’ve been declined finance, other funding options may be available to you depending on your circumstances.
 Your sales consultant will be able to discuss these options with you at enquiry stage.

-If you require any additional accessories fitted to your vehicle, such as a tow bar, please request this at point of order.
+If you require any additional accessories fitted to your vehicle, such as a tow bar or roof racks, please request this at point of order.

-Some small and reversible modifications may be permitted by the funder providing your leasing contract but please note that this will be at your own risk and may invalidate the vehicle warranty.
+Some small and reversible modifications may be permitted by the finance provider but this will be at your own risk and may invalidate the van warranty.
 You will also need to arrange for removal any modifications without damaging the vehicle before returning it at the end of the contract.

 Ply lining must be fitted to all leased vans.
 This is to help protect you from any de-hire damage charges (charges made by the finance company for any damage to the vehicle that exceeds the relevant fair wear and tear guidelines) and to help maintain the resale value of the van.

 For all vans leased through us, ply lining will be fitted before the vehicle is delivered to you.
 Our pricing includes the ply lining, so there’s no need for you to worry about additional initial costs.

 Many businesses want to add custom stickers, logos and company decals to their lease van or pick-up truck, particularly if the vehicle is used by the company on a day-to-day basis.
 As custom vehicle decals are easy to apply and simple to remove, most finance providers will allow you to add them to the lease vehicle provided that you remove them at the end of the term and before the vehicle is returned.